 When Should I Talk to the Police?

 Some individuals who are under investigation and feel that they have done nothing wrong and won’t even sit down and discuss their situation with a criminal attorney.
 They mistakenly believe that the very act of consulting with a criminal lawyer will be interpreted by law enforcement as a sign of guilt.
-Most experienced police investigators actually don’t hold against a suspect for consulting with an attorney.
-Believe me, if an officer comes under criminal investigation they immediately seek counsel with a criminal attorney.
+Most experienced police investigators actually don’t hold it against a person for talking with an attorney.
+Believe me, if a police officer comes under criminal investigation, they immediately seek counsel with a criminal attorney.

-The fact that an individual under investigation consults or hires a criminal attorney can’t be used as evidence in a criminal trial against the defendant.
-The courts recognize that citizens have a absolute right to legal representation and won’tallow a prosecutor to use that as evidence against them in a criminal trial.
+The fact that an individual under investigation and consults or hires a criminal attorney can’t be used as evidence in a criminal trial against the defendant.
+The courts recognize that people have an absolute right to legal representation and won’t allow a prosecutor to use that as evidence against them in a criminal trial.

 In the end it is the criminal attorney who must make the decision whether a client should interview with law enforcement.
 That decision can only be made after the criminal attorney has had time to investigate the case and then decide what is in the client’s best interest.
 If the criminal lawyer decides the client should speak the police, he will always come with the client and be present in the interview room.
 That way the attorney can stop the interview at any point he feels it’s in the client best interest.

 Other times after interviewing the client and investigating the case the criminal lawyer will advise the client not to interview with the police.
 He may have determined the police don’t have enough evidence to g0 forward with an arrest and an interview with the client might provide the police with that evidence.
 The client should lawsy follow the lawyers advice in this area.

 Comments are closed.